Fighting for equality

 It’s a fight that many see as core to their vision of Israeli identity, with the Israeli Declaration of Independence standing out as one of the world’s few founding documents to explicitly reference gender equality in calling for “the complete equality of social and political rights to all its inhabitants irrespective of religion, race or sex.”

-The network has an approach which, similar to J Street, matches grassroots momentum and sentiment with political savvy and behind-the-scenes work to solidify real policy changes.
-“When there is a wave, we want to take it and to make it bigger and to make sure that we’ll have actual influence on reality, on policies,” Gera Margaliot says.
+The network has an approach that, similar to J Street, matches grassroots momentum and sentiment with political savvy and behind-the-scenes work to solidify real policy changes.
+“When there is a wave, we want to take it and to make it bigger and to make sure that we’ll have an actual influence on reality, on policies,” Gera Margaliot says.

 “That’s what we did with the ‘Me Too’ movement,” she says, pointing to the outpouring of anger and revelations across Israeli society which rose in parallel with a renewed focus on harassment and discrimination around the world.
-“We are making sure that what is coming up from the grass-roots — what’s growing bottom up — will also make a change in policies and budget priorities.”
+“We are making sure that what is coming up from the grass-roots — what’s growing bottom-up — will also make a change in policies and budget priorities.”